 The following special conditions of use apply to this license.

-Tempos range from 70 BPM to 180 BPM, with the majority of loops falling in the 90-120 BPM range.
+Tempos range from 75 BPM to 160 BPM, with the large majority of loops falling in the 110 to 130 BPM range.

 About the Producer:

 Please note, the MP3 demos were created using selected loops and samples from the pack.
 No additional material was used and no effects were added to the parts.
-It was left dry to give you a real indication of what's included and the kind of tracks you can make using this material.
+They were left dry to give you a real indication of what's included, and just a fraction of an idea of the kinds of tracks you'll be making in no time using just this material.

 The Production Process: